 Research has found that baseline levels of inflammation are higher in those with migraine than in those with no migraine.
 Some levels even rise during migraine attacks.
 For example, plasma levels of anti- and pro-inflammatory cytokines were found to increase during attacks.
 In addition, a 2016 study that evaluated the blood of young adults with migraine found that their migraine diagnosis was associated with elevated high sensitivity C-reactive protein (hsCRP), an inflammatory biomarker.
 However, human data vary, and its relevance to migraine pathophysiology remains unclear.

 The Role of Inflammation in Chronic Migraine

 Most of the time, migraineurs suffer from attacks that occur sporadically.
 However, about 2% of the general population experience gradual increases in attacks over time, eventually developing chronic migraine.
 Experts define chronic migraine as a headache occurring 15 or more days every month for more than three months and features of migraine headache at least eight days a month.
 The mechanisms underlying the chronicity of migraine are complex and not yet fully known but are said to involve a degree of inflammation.

 The transformation from episodic to chronic migraine appears to involve neurogenic neuroinflammation.
-There is a possible increase in cytokines expression via activation of protein kinases in glial cells and neurons of the trigeminovascular system.
-Some propose that despite inflammation not being required for acute migraine attacks, it could be associated with the “chronification” of migraine.
+There is a possible increase in cytokines expression via activation of protein kinases in glial cells and neurons of the trigeminovascular system. that despite inflammation not being required for acute migraine attacks, it could be associated with the “chronification” of migraine.